 Beginners and non-skiers

-There are plenty of slopes for beginners and a top level international ski school.
+There are plenty of slopes for beginners and a top level international ski school with instructors speaking numerous languages including English.
 Burton has worked out a deal with Valle to become the first Learn To Ride (LTR Program) center in Chile.
-Making learning to snowboard actually fun quick, and pain free.
+Making learning to snowboard actually fun, quick, and relatively pain free.

 For non-skiers, there is a small shopping section to pick up some overpriced gifts, or spa to spend the day relaxing, but the highlight is simply the view.
-Enjoy a pisco sour or cold cerveza on the deck overlooking the slopes and blue skies.
+Enjoy a pisco sour, Chile’s national drink, or cold cerveza on the deck overlooking the slopes and blue skies.
 The epic sunsets are not to be missed.

 The area was designed by French businessmen in 1988 who took their inspiration from Les Arcs in Europe and it exudes an international vibe.
 Even the ski school prides itself on providing instruction in eight languages.